Puship/PushPlugin_V2/README.md

-# Push Notifications Plugin V2 for Android, iOS and Windows
+# [DEPRECATED] Push Notifications Plugin V2 for Android, iOS and Windows

+### _This plugin is deprecated, i.e. it is no longer maintained.
+Going forward additional features and bug fixes will be added to the new puship-plugin repository._
 ---

 ## DESCRIPTION